usethesource/salix/README.md

 We've added a new message, `jitter` with an integer argument.
 The `update` function is modified so that whenever the counter is incremented, we'll do that, but also produce a command, in this case the predefined `random` command which will generate a random integer in the provided range.
 The result is sent back and wrapped into a `jitter` message.
 The `update` function uses this message to add "jitter" to the counter value.

+NB: in Elm you can `batch` multiple commands in a single one.
+For now, this is supported by Salix, since I don't understand the semantics of multiple commands resulting from a single `update` invocation.

 TBD: mapCmds

 ### Guide to the modules